LucaGr-git/TeachTeam/README.md

 | **Home / Job List**   | ![Job List](./screenshots/job-list.png) |
 | **User Dashboard**    | ![User Dashboard](./screenshots/dashboard.png) |
 | **Admin Panel**       | ![Admin Panel](./screenshots/admin-panel.png) |

-> 💡 *Place your actual screenshots inside a folder called `/screenshots` in the root of the repository.*

 ---

 ## 🛠️ How to Run the Project